Are you a Woman in STEM Leader who is Ready to Make a Difference?

 I’m passionate about solving the riddle of why more women and girls don’t go into STEM careers.

-It’s on “on-the-go” timely nuggets of career advice members are guaranteed to receive within 24 hours of making a request.
+It’s laser-focused confidential career advice & mentoring members receive just in time from STEM + leaders within 24 hours of making a request.

-Our Gotara advisors, who are women in STEM leaders, provide personalized and confidential advise that is:
+Our Gotara advisors, who are STEM + leaders, provide personalized and confidential advise that is:

 - Long term